Stephan-Voss/layoutium/README.md

 ## How to run
 Pick up one of the executable releases for Windows or Linux (Ubuntu).
+No installation required.
-Or build your own with crossBuild.py (untested on mac).
+Or build your own with "crossBuild.py" in Python 3 (untested on mac).
 Remember to install requirements(.txt).
 After build, look for binaries in "../build/dist".
-Or just run "layoutiumMain.py" (remember requirements).
+Or just run "layoutiumMain.py" (remember requirements) in Python 3.

 ## How to use